kapouer/matchdom/README.md

 ## core plugin

-### filter, path paths
+### type filter

-- filter type checks if the string value is the name of a loaded filter
+Checks if the string value is the name of a loaded filter.

-- path type coerces the string to a list of identifiers
+### type path

+Parses the value into an array of path components.
+If the value is empty, returns an empty array.

 ### get:path